* Senior miners avoid M&A after unpopular deals

 By Julie Gordon

-That’s a big shift from just two years ago, when soaring metal prices had the majors elbowing out the smaller guys to get their hands on the best projects, said David Garofalo, chief executive of HudBay, on the sidelines of the Prospectors and Developers Association of Canada convention in Toronto.
+That’s a big shift from just two years ago, when soaring metal prices had the majors elbowing out the smaller guys to get their hands on the best projects, David Garofalo, chief executive of HudBay, said on the sidelines of the Prospectors and Developers Association of Canada (PDAC) convention in Toronto.

 “As long as I’ve been in the business the seniors have been buying, buying, buying - trying to fill out an increasingly large pipeline,” he said.
 “Now they’re selling.”